mverma45/mverma45/README.md

 - 😄 Pronouns: ...
 He/His
 - ⚡ Fun fact: ...
 I breathe fire :fire: J/K lol.

-*(Ctrl+Click) to open in a new window on a linux and Windows (Command+Click) on Mac.
+*(Ctrl+Click) to open in a new window on a Linux and Windows (Command+Click) on Mac.
 If you just click the link it will just open in the same window.